About the Historic Insight in AdviserGo

 The Historic insight uses historical returns from the FTSE All-Share index.
 Does this mean variable returns are applied only to UK equities or only to equity holdings in general?

 The Historic insight is intended only to be used as a method for introducing some variability into the software’s projected returns.
 This applies not only to equities, but to the entire asset allocation, excluding cash holdings.
-Variable returns are applied to the entire model portfolio, only omitting cash.
+Variable returns are applied to the entire model portfolio, omitting cash.

-Also, only capital growth is adjusted by the simulation, not dividend and interest yields.
+Only capital growth is adjusted by the simulation, not dividend and interest yields.